VoxeLibre/VoxeLibre/mods/ITEMS/mcl_signs/API.md

 This is OK when all you have is ASCII, where each character really does take up just 8 bits, or 1 byte.
 And the code prior to the rework even made some workarounds to support 2 byte values for the Latin-1 character set.
-But a UTF-8 character can take up from 1 to 4 bytes!
-And when you try to treat a 4 byte character as a 2 byte one, you'll get 2 invalid characters!
+But a UTF-8 character can be up to 4 bytes in size!
+And when we try to treat a 4 byte character as a 2 byte one, we get 2 invalid characters!
 Unthinkable!

 Luckily, modlib's `utf8.lua` comes to rescue with its codepoint handlers.
-We use `utf8.codes` to cycle through user input strings and convert them to those Lua codepoint lists, which we call _UTF-8 strings_, or _u-strings_ for short.
+We use `utf8.codes` to cycle through user input strings and convert them to the codepoint lists mentioned previously, which will be referred to here as _UTF-8 strings_, or _u-strings_ for short.

 ## Functions